chainguard-dev/terraform-provider-imagetest/docs/resources/harness_k3s.md

 Optional:

+- `limit` (String) Limit of memory the harness container can consume
-- `request` (String) Quantity of CPUs requested for the harness container
+- `request` (String) Amount of memory requested for the harness container

 <a id="nestedatt--resources--memory"></a>